rberenguel/motllo/README.md

 ## Next steps

-I want to refactor big chunks of the internals (I don't like parts of the API), and add some more testing.
-I was a bit liberal with the final stages: I tested the tree-to-folder pretty extensively, but I didn't really test `tree-to-markdown` or` markdown-to-tree` as thoroughly as I would like.
-The latter should be pretty easy.
+I want to refactor big chunks of the internals (I don't like parts of the API), and add some more testing, particularly around the replacements.
+This will be tricky, since generating random replacements is hard.

 I will probably spin out the markdown parser (which was stolen from the one I wrote for [bear-note-graph](https://github.com/rberenguel/bear-note-graph)) into